-In Year 7, there are THREE depth-studies.
+In Year 8, there are THREE depth-studies.
 All depth studies must be included in a program of teaching and learning.

-- Electives: In Year 7, electives are provided for two of the depth studies.
+- Electives: In Year 8, electives are provided for the three depth studies.
 An elective focuses on a particular society, event, movement or development.
 The content in an elective allows for detailed study of specific aspects of the historical period. - ONE elective should be studied in detail, which will constitute approximately 30% of the total teaching time for the year.